 Interacting with protocols: Scientists in the Network can interact directly with protocols and post comments to inform how removals are quantified.
 To support robust scientific review, potential conflicts of interest will be tracked and made transparent.

 Reviewing protocols: Once you’re part of the Isometric Science Network, our internal science team may ask if you are willing to provide an in-depth review of a protocol for CDR quantification.
 Protocol reviews, which are analogous to academic peer-review, are a critical element of setting a high bar for scientific rigor in the CDR ecosystem.
-We match scientists with protocols based on relevant expertise and we offer reviewers an honorarium of $250 per hour, capped at 10 hours per protocol.
+We match scientists with protocols based on relevant expertise and we offer reviewers an honorarium for their work.

 Consulting for us: We offer scientists consulting opportunities ranging from one week to multi-month projects suitable for faculty summer pay or sabbaticals.
 These projects are opportunities to work with our internal science team on addressing challenging CDR problems and they may lead to academic publications.
 We pay our consultants a generous hourly rate based on their experience.